-Hopefully, you have a list of personal items that you regularly clean.
-Obvious belongings that need a good scrubbing are things like bed sheets, dishes, and your bathroom floor.
+You probably have a list of items that you clean regularly.
+You wash your dishes, launder your bed linen and clean the kitchen floor.
 If your computer is not on your cleaning chore list, then it needs to be.
-A clean computer is a happy computer, and not disgusting like a dirty one.
+A clean computer is a happy computer.

 Don’t believe us?
 Flip over your keyboard and give it a good shake.
-Those orange chunks that fall out on your desk are from the bag of Doritos that you ate three months ago.
-You will see other chunks in the pile, and as you will see, not everything that falls out of your keyboard will be food related.
-You can even turn this cleaning exercise into a fun office game to see whose keyboard can produce the biggest pile of crud.
+Those orange specks that fall out on your desk are from the bag of Doritos that you ate three months ago.
+And that could be one of the less unappealing residues that have accumulated.
+You can even turn this exercise into a fun office game to see whose keyboard can produce the biggest pile of crud.

-To clean up your keyboard properly, we recommend that you use a can of compressed air and disinfectant wipes, regularly.
-While your cleaning supplies are still out, go ahead and pop open the case to your PC and hit all the spots that have accumulated dust with a paper towel and a shot of air.
+To clean your computer properly, we recommend that you regularly use a can of compressed air and disinfectant wipes for the keyboard and other dirty areas.
+While your cleaning supplies are still out, you may want to open the case of your PC and hit all the spots that have accumulated dust with a paper towel and a shot of air.
 Just be careful not to hit the fans directly with the compressed air or you might cause them to overspin.

-If this is your first time that you are performing this dusting maneuver, then you might be surprised to see how dirty the inards of your computer are.
-Your computer case may also be worse off than your toilet, seeing as it is full of dust bunnies that are made of hair, lint, dead skin, spider webs, dust, and sometimes light rubbish and debris.
-Computer dust bunnies are held together by static electricity in a felt-like entanglement and also contain dust mites and other parasites.
+If this is the first time that you are cleaning your computer then you might be surprised to see how dirty the innards actually are.
+Your computer case may be full of dust bunnies that are made of hair, lint, dead skin, spider web and other dust and debris.
+They may even contain dust mites and other parasites.

-Periodic cleaning of the insides of your computer is recommend, not only because of the yuck factor, but also to improve PC performance.
+Periodically cleaning your computer, inside as well as out, is not only recommended because of the yuck factor, but also to improve PC performance.
 Dust can clog fans causing computers to overheat.
 Taking time to remove the dust will help your PC to last longer.
-Lastly, be sure to give your monitors a good wipe down.
+Don’t forget to give monitors and screens a good wipe down too.
 We recommend that you use a microfiber cloth dampened with a fifty-fifty mix of water and vinegar.